-If you want to take your pet to Northern Ireland, a new government deal has just made it much easier.
+If you want to take your pet to Northern Ireland, a new government deal potentially has just made it much easier.
 Though this will be subject to the NI government agreeing to the proposals.

 A previous deal made by former Prime Minister, Boris Johnson, meant that pet transportation from the UK to Northern Ireland was a difficult and arduous task.
 It created a “hard border” between Northern Ireland and the UK.
 As such, the Northern Ireland Protocol meant that the country was subject to the rules of the EU Single Market.
 This meant that businesses would have to fill out complex customs declarations.
 This increased the costs of importing and exporting goods.
 Current Prime Minister, Rishi Sunak, told the Independent:

 “Core to the problems with the protocol was that it treated goods moving from Great Britain to Northern Ireland as if they were crossing an international customs border.”

 Under the previous deal, if you were travelling with pets from Great Britain, there was a long list of requirements to ensure that you complied with the EU Pet Travel Scheme.
 This included tapeworm treatment, pet passports and a rabies vaccination.
 As well as “a single use EU animal health certificate confirming microchip and vaccinations”.
 The health certificate alone would set you back around £180 as it required an official veterinarian for sign off.

 But following a recent meeting between the Prime Minister and the European Commission President, The Windsor Framework may now replaced the old Northern Ireland Protocol.
 The new policy should allow free-flowing trade between Northern Ireland and Great Britain.
 It also aims to fix the practical problems that the old treaty created for the people and businesses of Northern Ireland.
 As well as benefitting pet owners, it reduces the costs and paperwork of importing and exporting for food retailers and for families sending parcels to loved ones.